Notes on Theory of Distributed Systems: Random interactions

 An alternative to assuming worst-case scheduling is to assume random scheduling: at each step, a pair of distinct agents is chosen uniformly at random to interact.
 This gives the population protocol substantially more power, and (with some tweaks to allow for different reactions to occur at different rates) is the standard assumption in chemical reaction networks.

-An example of an algorithm that exploits the assumption of random scheduling is the \concept{approximate majority} protocol of Angluin, Aspnes, and Eisenstat~\cite{AngluinAE2008majority}.
+An example of an algorithm that exploits the assumption of random scheduling is the \concept{approximate majority} protocol of Angluin, Aspnes, and Eisenstat~\cite{AngluinAE2008majority}, which was also independently discovered by Perron, Vasudevan, and Vojnovic~\cite{PerronVV2009}.
 This protocol starts with a mix of agents in states $x$ and $y$, and uses a third state $b$ (for blank) to allow the initial majority value to quickly take over the entire population.
 The non-trivial transition rules are:

 If two opposite agents meet, one becomes blank, depending on which initiates the reaction (this is equivalent to flipping a coin under the random-scheduling assumption).
 These reactions produce a supply of blank agents, drawing equally from both sides.
 But when a blank agent meets a non-blank agent, it adopts the non-blank agent's state.
 This is more likely to be the majority state, since there are more agents to meet in the majority state.
 So if we consider only transitions that change the net number of $x$ agents minus $y$ agents, we get a random walk biased toward the majority value with an absorbing barrier in the state where all agents are equal.
 However, the rate at which these special transitions occur depends on how quickly blank agents are created, which in turn depends on the relative numbers of $x$ and $y$ agents.